1.6 Working with children and families who move across Safeguarding Children Partnership Boundaries

 • Information held across a network of agencies with no single agency holding the whole picture of family history

-• A & E departments offering treatment to a child who appears not to be engaged with primary health groups.
+• A & E departments offering treatment to a child who appears not to be engaged with primary health services.

 • Children and/or/ their parents/carers with complex mental health needs